-Charging both batteries: If you wish to charge your engine battery and leisure battery the DB1C or DB2C are for you.
+If you wish to charge your engine battery and leisure battery the DB1C, DB2E or DB2C are for you.
 These dual battery controllers will charge both batteries from a single solar panel.

-For low cost solutions consider our Z-series controllers.
+We also have low cost options.
 These controllers do not have a LCD display but do give the same precise charging performance.
 They are fitted close to the battery.
-A remote display unit can be added later.
+In some cases a remote display unit can be added later.

 Which size of controller will suit my solar panel?

-I want to charge both engine and leisure batteries from a 120 watt solar panel.
+I want to charge both engine and leisure batteries from a 100 watt solar panel.
 So I need a dual battery controller.
-Select the SunWorks DB1C.
+Select the SunWorks DB1C or DB2E.

-I plan to charge only the leisure battery from a 80 watt panel.
+I plan to charge only the leisure battery from a 100 watt panel.
 Therefore a single battery controller will do.
-Either the SunWorks SB1Z or SB1C are suitable.
+Either the SunWorks SB0 or SB1C are suitable.

 What is the most economical way to charge my battery from a 140 watt panel?
 Again, a single battery controller is required.
 Select the SB1Z.